 With these new kids writing prompts, students will expand their understanding of Dr. King and deepen their respect for his work and its lasting effect on humanity.

-Having students journal about this important topic is a great way to get them thinking critically about the subjects of nonviolent social change, civil rights, racism, poverty, beloved community, freedom, justice, and equality.
+Having students journal about this important topic is a great way to get them thinking critically about the subjects of discrimination, nonviolent social change, civil rights, racism, poverty, beloved community, freedom, justice, and equality.